liorosenman/flights_project/backend/readme.md

     5. More attractive login
     6. Is AirportUserManager neccessary?
     8. kwargs - desposible?
-    9. get_my_tickets --- redesign
+    9. get_my_tickets --- redesign // DONE
-    10. Conditions for buying a ticket --- checking again if flight is active is unneccessary.
+    10. Conditions for buying a ticket --- checking again if flight is active is unneccessary. //DONE
-    11. get_all_flights
+    11. get_all_flights //DONE
     12. Stored procedures ---
     13. Display fields, not ids
-    14. Remove ticket --- If the flight was full, it will be active again.
+    14. Remove ticket --- If the flight is full, is_active doesn't change
     15. Automatic deactivation of a flight.
     15. Status of a response.
     16. get_flights_by_parameters --- Only date, without hour
+    17. Remove users --- Check again
+    18. Creation of the countries with a file.

 # When buying a ticket to a flight (Country and UserRoles exist): *6.12.24
     1. Create administator // DONE